pivotal-customer0/converter/README.md

                                      but it makes life hard for a human when reading.
 This flag drops it --dns DNS                    Overwrite (no matching) DNS with argument.
 If not provided we leave whatevers in the manifest alone.

+        --portgroup PortGroup        Overwrite Donor Network (no matching).
+If not provided we leave whatevers in the manifest alone.
 ```

 see the various scripts in [bin](https://github.com/pivotal-customer0/converter/tree/master/bin) for more example usages